3DTTNet: Multimodal Fusion-Based 3D Traversable Terrain Modeling for Off-Road Environments: Experiments

+These scenarios simulate extreme yet realistic challenges in off-road environments, including non-uniform obstacles, dynamic terrain conditions, and constrained mobility.
+As demonstrated in Fig.~\ref{fig_18}, our framework generates real-time trajectories that balance safety and kinematic feasibility across these scenarios.
+The results highlight the system’s robustness in heterogeneous environments and its potential to address critical gaps in autonomous off-road navigation, such as handling irregular geometries and partial occlusions.

-Despite these differences, the real-vehicle test results (see Fig.~\ref{fig_16}) demonstrate that the proposed algorithm accurately identifies the 3D traversability of terrains in off-road environments.
-This outcome indicates the robust adaptability and generalization capabilities of the algorithm, enabling effective operation across various sensor configurations and vehicle platforms.
-During the experiments, it is observed that under intense sunlight conditions (see Fig.~\ref{fig_17}), the input images exhibit purple halos and localized highlight overexposure effects, leading to incorrect recognitions by the model.
-Therefore, future work will involve enhancing the robustness of the model to drastic changes in environmental illumination to improve recognition accuracy under challenging lighting scenarios.
+From the experiments, it is observed that under intense sunlight conditions (see Fig.~\ref{fig_17}), the input images exhibit purple halos and localized highlight overexposure effects, leading to incorrect recognitions of the model.
+Accordingly, future work will involve enhancing the robustness of the model to drastic changes in environmental illumination to improve recognition accuracy under challenging lighting scenarios.